 Once cedar moth balls are taken out of storage and put into action, their lifespan decreases more rapidly due to air exposure:

-• Placed loose in closets or drawers: 3-6 months
+- Placed loose in closets or drawers: 3-6 months

-• Contained in cheesecloth bags: 6-12 months
+- Contained in cheesecloth bags: 6-12 months

-• Wrapped in paper inside trunks: 9-18 months
+- Wrapped in paper inside trunks: 9-18 months

 Let's take a closer look at how the method of use impacts longevity...

-Loose Balls & Flakes
+Loose balls & flakes

 Simply placing loose moth balls or flakes in your closets, attic, or furniture drawers provides the least lifespan.
 Each time you open the drawer or door, the cedar smell dissipates into your living space.
 Inside an actively used closet, they may only last a couple months before the scent disappears.

-For a small boost in longevity, you can contain the cedar pieces in cheesecloth bags or tied pouches of breathable fabric.
+For a small boost in longevity, you can contain the cedar pieces in cotton bags or tied pouches of breathable fabric.
 This slightly restricts air circulation while still allowing the cedar vapours to escape.
 Replenishing the bags annually is a good practice.

 For maximum life, wrap balls tightly in paper packets or place in airtight plastic or metal containers with just a few pinholes.
 Being sealed inside a trunk or chest provides an ideal restricted air environment.
 Refresh paper packets every 12-18 months.

-As you can see, contains the balls provides the best longevity in actual use.
 Next we'll go over ways to extend the lifespan even further...

 An easy way to refresh moth balls that have lost potency is to sand their outer surface.
 This removes the thin oxidized layer and exposes fresh cedar oil beneath.